akshaaatt/Resume-Generator/README.md

 PRIVATE_KEY=your-private-key
 ```

-You can then visit `https://your-url.com/private/your-private-key` to see the private version of the résumé.
+You can then visit `https://your-url.com/private/your-private-key` to see the private version of the resume.

 ### Adding Private Content